Madison Brengle: Playing style

-Junior career
+Juniors

 As a teenager, Brengle participated in an experimental USTA training regimen.

 In 2006, she won the Easter Bowl doubles championships with Kristy Frilling, defeating Sanaz Marand and Ashley Weinhold in the final.
 In 2007, Brengle reached the Australian Open girls' singles final, before going down to Anastasia Pavlyuchenkova.
 Brengle and Julia Cohen were the top seeds at the 2007 French Open girls' doubles competition, but the team lost in the first round.

-Seeded seventh, Brengle lost in the final of the Wimbledon girls' singles competition to Urszula Radwańska, in three sets.
-Brengle and Chelsey Gullickson reached the girls' doubles semifinals there before losing to top seeds and eventual champions, Pavlyuchenkova and Radwańska.
+Seeded seventh, Brengle lost in the final of the Wimbledon girls' singles competition to Urszula Radwańska in three sets.
+Brengle and Chelsey Gullickson reached the girls' doubles semifinals then lost to top seeds and eventual champions Pavlyuchenkova and Radwańska.
 In August 2007, she was ranked fourth in the world in juniors.

-Professional career
+Professional

-2005-06: Early years, first ITF title
+2005–2006: Early years, first ITF Circuit title

 2005 saw Brengle win her first ITF title, when, as a 15-year-old, she won a tournament in Baltimore.
 In the final, she defeated Beau Jones.

-2007-08: Grand Slam debut
+2007–2008: Grand Slam debut

-In 2007, Brengle received wildcard entries into two Grand Slam tournaments, losing in the first round both times.
+In 2007, Brengle received wildcard entries into two major tournaments, losing in the first round both times.
 Accepted into the Australian Open main draw, Brengle lost to ninth-seeded Patty Schnyder.
 She was allowed another wildcard into the US Open, where she lost to Bethanie Mattek-Sands.
-Brengle and Ashley Weinhold were doubles wildcards, but lost in the first round of the doubles competition to eventual quarterfinalists, Stéphanie Foretz and Yaroslava Shvedova.
+Brengle and Ashley Weinhold were doubles wildcards, but lost in the first round of the doubles competition to Stéphanie Foretz and Yaroslava Shvedova.

-Brengle won her first WTA match of the season in August by defeating former top-20 player Flavia Pennetta, before losing to Elena Dementieva in the following round at the 2007 East West Bank Classic WTA tournament in Los Angeles.
+Brengle won her first WTA Tour match of the season in August by defeating former top-20 player Flavia Pennetta, then losing to Elena Dementieva in the following round at the Los Angeles WTA tournament.
 In addition, earlier in the year, the American reached the second round of the 2007 French Open qualifying draw.

 On the ITF Circuit, Brengle reached three out of four singles finals in the first four months of the year.
-Brengle and Kristy Frilling won an ITF doubles title in Augusta, Georgia.
+Brengle and Kristy Frilling won an ITF title in Augusta, Georgia.
 In the final, the team defeated Angelina Gabueva and Alisa Kleybanova.

 In 2008, Brengle received a wildcard into the French Open (after winning a playoff tournament), defeating Ahsha Rolle in the finals.
 The US Open and the French Open agreed to exchange wildcards in their respective tournaments.

-2011-13
+2009–2013: No appearances at the majors

+From 2009 to 2013, Brengle failed to qualify for the main draw in any of the four Grand Slam tournaments.

-In 2011, Brengle finally won her second ITF title at Hammond, LA.
+In 2011, Brengle won her second ITF title at Hammond, LA.
 She also reached the final at another ITF event at Rancho Santa Fe, California.
 At College Park, she defeated recent Wimbledon third rounder Melinda Czink to win her first WTA Tour match since Quebec City in 2009.

 In 2012, Brengle won her third ITF title at Fort Walton Beach, Florida.
 She also won the doubles title with Paula Kania of Poland.

-And in 2013, she won her fourth ITF title at Rancho Santa Fe.
+And in 2013, she won her fourth title at Rancho Santa Fe.